Every March, we celebrate and commemorate the vital role of women in American history.

-Below is a list of some of the best women’s history month activities and events.
-Most of these options are budget and family-friendly!
+Below is a list of some of the best women’s history month activities and events updated for 2021.

 You can check out our full list of March activities in Washington DC here.

-This section covers our top ten list for Women’s History Month in March.
-When possible, we’ve noted activities that are free or family-friendly.
+This section covers our top ten list for Women’s History Month in March 2021.

-The museum is open seven days a week and is located right in the heart of downtown D.C., an easy walking distance from the White House, Convention Center, and several Metro stations.
+The museum is located right in the heart of downtown D.C., an easy walking distance from the White House, Convention Center, and several Metro stations.

 The oldest neighborhood in D.C. is steeped in women’s history!
 You can check out one of our Georgetown walking tours, which highlight some of the famous women who have lived in Georgetown and some of the wild women who caused trouble there!

 Our own tour guide Canden has published a book on the wicked side of Georgetown history!
 Wicked Georgetown: Scoundrels, Sinners and Spies and a pictorial history using vintage photographs, Images of Georgetown.

 The Colonial Dames of America are headquartered at Dumbarton House, built in 1799 and one of the most historic structures in Georgetown.
 Since 1891, this women’s organization works to collect, preserve, and share America’s founding and colonial history.

 Dumbarton House is open with safety protocols in place.
 You can purchase tickets online or explore the grounds for free during the day.